isomerpages/nlb-curiocity/_sample/Colonial Records On Fort Canning.md

 1836 Coleman Map (appeared most prominently in this map as Government Hill) (https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/f98c5272-115c-11e3-83d5-0050568939ad)

+Quote on the first flag

 Structures on the hill included the Governor's House

+Quote on the house

 And a Christian cemetery

+Quote on the cemetery

 Becoming Fort Canning